CivicActions/style-guide/docs/styleguide/brand/logo.md

 **Yes**

-Putting CivicActions logo on the Code for America Summit site to indicate sponsorship..
+Putting CivicActions logo on the Code for America Summit site to indicate sponsorship.

 **No**